krmckone/personal-website/_posts/2020-03-07-KramdownNotes.md

 ### Block Boundaries

-Block elements may have a start and/or ends, therefore, posessing block boundaries.
+Block elements may have a start and/or ends, therefore, possessing block boundaries.
 Two cases pertain to block boundaries having effect:

 1. If an element which is a block-level element must start on a block boundary, it must come after a blank line, EOB marker, block IAL, or must itself be the first element.
 2. If an element which is a block-level element must end on a block boundary, it must be directly succeeded by a blank line, EOB marker, block IAL, or must itself be the last element.